 Do you have a query not answered here?
 Please contact us.

-note: Failure to comply with this code will result in withdrawal of permission to camp.
+Note: Failure to comply with this code will result in withdrawal of permission to camp.
 In such cases National Park rangers will demand that the visitors break camp.

-Wicklow Mountains National Park has no serviced camping or caravan sites, but if you’re planning a mutli-day hiking trip and seeking a wilderness experience, you’re welcome to pitch camp as long as you follow the Wild Camping Code – that means no fires, careful siting of any catholes, and following the guidelines for camping and washing up.
+Wicklow Mountains National Park has no serviced camping or caravan sites, but if you’re planning a multi day hiking trip and seeking a wilderness experience, you’re welcome to pitch camp as long as you follow the Wild Camping Code – that means no fires, careful siting of any catholes, and following the guidelines for camping and washing up.
 Wilderness camping is the only sort permitted in the park although no camping of any kind is permitted in Glendalough.
 Read the full Wild Camping Code below.

 With its beautiful scenery and wildlife, Wicklow Mountains National Park is a mecca for photographers.
 When taking photographs in the park, please be aware of the wildlife and their habitats.
 Nests may only be photographed or filmed under permit and licence, and all commercial photography will require a permit.